 - Smart TVs

 - Tablet computers

 Open the hub for joining and pulling the plastic tab from the device.

 Attach the mounting bracket to the wall and snap the sensor in place.

-Depending on the ability of the motion sensor, it can detect motions within the device in which it is integrated or the surrounding environment.
-It is usually connected with a system or software that processes the movement into action or information.
+Depending on the ability of the motion sensor, it can detect motions within the device in which it is integrated or in the surrounding environment.
+It is usually connected with a system or software that processes the motion into action or information.